Last Updated on 09/16/2022 by Hillary Grigonis

 PROS AND CONS

 - Finds your sharpest photos

 - Groups similar shots automatically

-- Allows for quick manual culling
+- Allows for a mix of human and AI culling

 - Another app to import to.
 Sigh.

 - It’s not sold as a stand-alone program anymore.

 - I wish it would use zero stars on bad images instead of one.

 I used the PhotoRefine app on my 2021 MacBook Pro.

 PhotoRefine is based on several A.I. features.
 Here’s how Zenfolio says the software works: